zecollokaris/Animated-Android-Splash-Screen/README.md

 2. Add The **Main Activity** and **Splashscreen** classes to your project with their xml layouts **activity_main.xml** & **activity_splash_screen.xml**.

-- Note that for annimations to work the contents must be inside a Linear Layout.
+- Note that for animations to work the contents must be inside a Linear Layout.

 3. Add animations using the **anim** folder which contains **downtoup.xml** & **uptodown.xml**.